 Oscar-winning composer Alexandre Desplat is one of the most coveted film composers in the world today.
 Desplat is noted for his collaborations with some of the world’s top filmmakers: Wes Anderson, George Clooney, Stephen Daldry, David Fincher, Stephen Frears, Tom Hooper, Ang Lee, Terrence Malick, Roman Polanski and Angelina Jolie garnering nine Academy Award nominations.

-Desplat’s other work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper (The King’s Speech), The Danish Girl, Illumination Entertainment’s recent box office smash hit, The Secret Life Of Pets, Florence Foster Jenkins starring Meryl Streep, and Touchstone’s The Light Between Oceans starring Michael Fassbender and Alicia Vikander.
-Desplat’s most recent work includes The Shape of Water directed by Guillermo Del Toro, George Clooney’s comedy crime feature, Suburbicon, and Fox Searchlight’s animation adventure-comedy, Isle of Dogs directed by Wes Anderson.
-Upcoming for Desplat includes Annapurna Pictures’ The Sisters Brothers directed by Jacques Audiard, Metro-Goldwyn-Mayer’s Operation Finale directed by Chris Weitz, EuropaCorp’s Kursk directed by Thomas Vinterberg, and Universal Pictures’ Secret Life of Pets 2 directed by Chris Renaud.
+Desplat’s work includes Angelina Jolie’s Unbroken, his second collaboration with Tom Hooper (The King’s Speech), The Danish Girl, Illumination Entertainment’s recent box office smash hit, The Secret Life Of Pets, Florence Foster Jenkins starring Meryl Streep, Touchstone’s The Light Between Oceans starring Michael Fassbender and Alicia Vikander, The Shape of Water directed by Guillermo Del Toro’s, George Clooney’s comedy crime feature, Suburbicon and Fox Searchlight’s animation adventure-comedy, and Isle of Dogs directed by Wes Anderson, which received a Golden Globe nomination for Best Original Score and was recently nominated for a 2019 Academy Award for Best Original Score.
+Desplat’s other recent work includes Jacques Audiard’s The Sisters Brothers starring Joaquin Phoenix and Jake Gyllenhaal and MGM’s Operation Finale directed by Chris Weitz.

 Born to a Greek mother and French father, Desplat grew up in France with a budding love for Hollywood film music, and broke into the French film industry in the 1980s.
 With a penchant for lyricism, elegant orchestrations, and precise dramatization, Desplat has quickly joined the pantheon of all-time greats.
 “I was in a car with a friend who had offered me a double vinyl of Star Wars,” Desplat remembers.
 “It might have been ’78.
 He gave me this record, and I remember having said to him, “Hmm.
 ‘Music composed and conducted by John Williams.’
 That’s what I want to do.”
 And that’s what I’m doing.”